ruchernchong/cloudflare-mobile-config/README.md

 # iOS 14 & macOS Big Sur Encrypted DNS Profile

+## Disclaimer

+**BY AGREEING TO USE THE FOLLOWING CONFIGURATION, YOU ARE AWARE OF THE RISKS, DANGERS, AND THAT THIS SETTING SHALL NOT BEAR RESPONSIBILITY FOR ANY DAMAGES DONE TO YOUR DEVICES.**

 ## Background

 [Apple adds support for encrypted DNS (DoH and DoT)](https://www.zdnet.com/article/apple-adds-support-for-encrypted-dns-doh-and-dot/)